 - 115g (1 cup) Strong Mature Cheddar (grated) * SEE NOTE 1

-Drain the cauliflower in a colander and set aside.
+- Drain the cauliflower in a colander and set it aside.

-Cover with the breadcrumbs and remaining cheese.
-Pop under a hot grill (broiler) until the top is browned and bubbly. (*SEE NOTE 4 for heating instructions if making ahead of time)
+- Cover with the breadcrumbs and remaining cheese.
+Broil (grill) until the top is browned and bubbly. (*SEE NOTE 4 for heating instructions if making ahead of time)

 - I always use a mature cheddar to make a cheese sauce.
-I find it produces the best flavour.
-Any good melting cheese (e.g Colby, Tasty, Montery Jack) will also work but may not produce the same flavour.
-Seek out the most mature versions so that you don’t have to add so much to get the desired flavour.
+I find it produces the best flavour and you don’t have to add so much to get the desired flavour.